asmirnou/watsor-hassio-addons/watsor.pi4/README.md

 Depending on whether protection mode is enabled or not, the following messages appear at the start (both can be ignored):

-- The add-on conainer starts the daemon to detect dynamically plugged devices and this requries the protection mode enabled.
+- The add-on container starts the daemon to detect dynamically plugged devices and this requires the protection mode enabled.

     ```
     Unable to start udev, container must be run in privileged mode to start udev!